 Overall, the state does not have as much to offer as some other states.
-Still, we personally couldn’t believe how much beauty this national park hides.
-We visited it on our cross-country road trip from the West Coast to the East and couldn’t be happier.
+Still, there is so much beauty this national park hides.
+We visited it on one of our mid-west road trips and this spot came as a total surprise!

 Theodore Roosevelt National Park, which is on the western side of the state and not far from the border with Montana, is rich with wildlife, scenic drives, and stunning vista views.
 We spent there just a couple of hours in the evening, watching the sunset and observing the wildlife.

 Honestly, we haven’t seen as many bison in our life as in this one park alone.
 Even Yellowstone NP has way fewer bisons due to the fact that it allows hunting within its boundaries which contributed to fluctuations in the bison population.
 But in Theodore National Park the bison population experiences natural growth.